diegomrtnzg/Demos/README.md

-# DEMOs
+# Demos resources

-Demos used in events.
+Resources of demos used in events.
 Most of them are modifications on Microsoft Corp Demos.